littlejo/killerkoda-labs/aya-first-programme/step5/text.md

+You just retrieved the adress of your filename in the memory.

-Now you have to read the address to have the filename byte
+Now you have to read the address to have the filename in (bytes format).

 You have to modified kernel space program: `aya-test-ebpf/src/main.rs`